Khaleelhabeeb/helpdeskAi/README.md

 ## Key Features

-### Generative AI with Groq
+### Generative AI with multiple ai providers
-HelpdeskAI utilizes Groq, a high-performance AI platform, to power its generative AI capabilities.
+HelpdeskAI utilizes Litellm, a high-performance AI platform, to power its generative AI capabilities.
 This enables the system to:
 - Generate concise, context-aware responses.
 - Maintain a friendly, empathetic, and professional tone.
 - Adhere to strict guardrails to ensure accurate and relevant answers.